jportasa/aily/terraform/development/README-joan.md

 - External-dns: to automate the creation of route53 entries based on the Ingress.
 - Logs: Fluentbit or OpenTelemetry
 - Prometheus/OpenTelemetry for metrics.
+- Keda to scale POD's.
+- Karpenter to scale nodes efficiently.

 ## Deploy the applications